 Double KrisFlyer miles accrual voucher

-Cardholders who spend at least S$15,000 on Singaporeair.com purchases between 1 July and 30 June of the following year will receive a double KrisFlyer miles accural voucher.
+Cardholders who spend at least S$15,000 on Singapore Airlines ticket purchases made at singaporeair.com or the SingaporeAir mobile app between 1 July and 30 June of the following year will receive a double KrisFlyer miles accrual voucher.

-As the name suggests, this allows you to earn double the miles normally accrued.
+As the name suggests, the voucher allows you to earn double the miles normally accrued.
 This sounds great, but it’s capped at a measly 5,000 miles.
 Here’s an illustration of how it works:

 Cardholders receive S$1,000,000 coverage for accidental death or permanent disability while traveling on a public conveyance.
 There’s also coverage for travel inconveniences like missed connections and bag delays.

 However, there is no coverage for medical expenses, nor medical evacuation.
 This is something you can’t afford to miss, so a separate travel insurance policy is almost mandatory.

 Summary Review: AMEX KrisFlyer Ascend Card

 |🦁 MileLion Verdict|

 |☐ Take It|

 ☑ Take It Or Leave It